UniExeterRSE/intro-version-control/_episodes/02_motivation.md

   descriptions, so that a more helpful 'story' of the file's evolution is recorded.

-- **Answer 2**: These services don't offer anything to help with collaboration on files.
+- **Answer 2**: These services offer little to help with collaboration on files (except perhaps files like word processing documents, spreadsheets and the like).
 If you want to combine edits to a file from multiple people, you need to do things like agree that only one person can work on the file at once, which is cumbersome.
 They also don't give a way for you to quickly view the changes that were made to a file by someone else.
 Version control systems